-The Deep Sweep 1000 is among Oral-B’s least expensive models, but comes with all the features recommended by most of our experts for the lowest price—a 2-minute timer (with a nice-to-have quadrant alert), and a wide selection of compatible and affordable brush heads.
-The Deep Sweep has comfortable-feeling oscillating bristles, a simple one-button interface, and a battery that lasted 11.5 days with twice-daily use in our tests.
+The Pro 1000 is among Oral-B’s least expensive models, but comes with all the features recommended by most of our experts for the lowest price—a two-minute timer (with a nice-to-have quadrant alert), and a wide selection of compatible and affordable brush heads.
+The Pro 1000 has comfortable-feeling oscillating bristles, a simple one-button interface, and a battery that lasted 11.5 days with twice-daily use in our tests.
 The body survived drop tests on the floor and into water.
-Best of all, you’re not getting overcharged for features like digital monitors, travel cases, or inductive chargers—none of which will actually get your teeth any cleaner than the Deep Sweep can.
+Best of all, you’re not getting overcharged for features like digital monitors, travel cases, or inductive chargers—none of which will actually get your teeth any cleaner than the Pro 1000 can.

 Higher-priced Oral-B models don’t have much more to offer than our pick.
-Investing $50 into the Deep Sweep 1000 gets you access to the same set of brush heads as the $148 Oral-B Black 7000 model (with the exception of a couple less-widely-available models).
+Investing $50 into the Pro 1000 gets you access to the same set of brush heads as buying the $150 Oral-B Black 7000 model (with the exception of a couple of less widely available models).

-The Deep Sweep is rated to last for 7 days of brushing sessions on one charge; in our real-world testing, it lasted for 11.5 days, which is average for a brush in this price range.
+The Pro 1000 is rated to last for seven days of brushing sessions on one charge; in our real-world testing, it lasted for 11.5 days, which is average for a brush in this price range.
 Like the more expensive models we tested, the brush survived its drop test, fits in its charging cradle well, and can switch out brush heads easily.

-It is worth noting that our previous pick, the Oral-B Pro 1000 (also known in some contexts as the Healthy Clean Precision 1000), is still available and is functionally identical to the Deep Sweep 1000.
+It is worth noting that our previous pick, named the Oral-B Pro 1000 (also known in some contexts as the Healthy Clean Precision 1000), is still available and is functionally identical to the current Pro 1000.
 At the time of our last review, the Healthy Clean Precision 1000 included one of the pressure sensors we mentioned earlier, but despite what the Amazon listing says, the model we tested did not include it.
-The Healthy Clean Precision, therefore, is essentially the same toothbrush.
-It just comes in a different color and with a different brush head.
+The Healthy Clean Precision, therefore, is essentially the same toothbrush; it just comes in a different color and with a different brush head.
 Online pricing can be fluid and seems to be influenced by the popularity of an item, so get the one you can find cheaper.

-The Oral-B Deep Sweep 1000 has a limited 2-year warranty that requires the buyer retain the receipt and ship the product to an authorized service center if it needs fixing.
+The Oral-B Pro 1000 has a limited two-year warranty that requires the buyer to retain the receipt and ship the product to an authorized service center if it needs fixing.
 This is typical for a product in this price range and category.

 Flaws but not dealbreakers